FULFILLING THE VISION

 - God gives the vision of the restoration of what has been lost.

 - The work of fulfilling the vision takes place.

 Now we are ready to think about the fifth of the aspects: Man receives an infinitely greater inheritance.

-“The glory of this latter house shall be greater than of the former.”
+“The glory of this latter temple shall be greater than the former.”